-In this section, we develop a conceptual model based on the Goal Framing Theory (GFT) as an overarching framework that covers important theories/ models underneath.
+In this section, we develop a conceptual integrative model based on the GFT as an overarching framework that covers the three important theories/models underneath it.
 As mentioned earlier, the GFT looks at the influence of multiple motives and interactions between them.
 The theory suggests that goals outline or "frame" how individuals want to process information and how they act accordingly.
-According to Lindenberg and Steg (2007), three general goal-frames can be distinguished: (1) Gain goal-frame "advancing or protecting individual resources", (2) Normative goal-frame "behaving properly", and (3) Hedonic goal-frame "feeling better".
+According to Lindenberg and Steg (2007), three general goal-frames can be distinguished: first, gain goal-frame "advancing or protecting individual resources"; second, normative goal-frame "behaving properly"; and third, hedonic goal-frame "feeling better".